 Imagine your life as a world traveler.
 Also, imagine with every trip you take, you are gathering information to make yourself a world leader.
 Your teacher has divided you into teams, with each team studying a particular time in Churchill's life and travels.
-You have Churchill's life when he was 71 years old.
-Winston Churchill was England's Prime Minister when England and her allies won World War II.
+You have Churchill's life between the ages of 76 to 81.
+During this period, Winston Churchill was Prime Minister of England for the second time.